Stephen Hinsdale Weed(1831 - 1863)

 More on the Web:

-See also a CDV (carte de visite) of him, and a brief online discussion of the events surrounding his death at Gettysburg.
+See also a CDV (carte de visite) of him, source of the picture here, and a brief online discussion of the events surrounding his death at Gettysburg.

 |Birth Date: 11/17/1831 Place of Birth: Potsdam, NY |